Travel info and village map

 Brienz is less suitable for a winter stay.
 Snow in the village isn't likely.
 Boats at the lake don't operate.
 Nor does the train to the Brienzer Rothorn.
 The pass roads east of Brienz can be closed down too.

-Weather forecast for Brienz
+Weather info and forecast for Brienz

 Brienz has a mild climate.
 It's usually above freezing point in winter.
 In summer, expect temperatures between 20°C and 25°C or more.